TheBiomics/UtilityLib/README.md

 # UtilityLib
-UtilityLib is a Python package that provides a collection of ready-to-use functions for various file and directory operations, data processing tasks, and more.
+UtilityLib is a unified library of basic modules that provides a collection of ready-to-use functions for various file system oprerations and data processing.

 # Installation

 * You can install UtilityLib via pip or by copying the UtilityLib directory into your project.
 * Using pip: `pip install UtilityLib`
-* Using GitHub: `pip install git+https://github.com/yourusername/UtilityLib.git`
+* Using pip+GitHub: `pip install git+https://github.com/yourusername/UtilityLib.git`

 # Usage/Examples